Weekend burglary goes off without a hitch — until suspects’ car became stuck in the mud

 MEMPHIS, Tenn. — A burglary over the weekend didn't go according to plan after the suspects' car became stuck in the mud, police say.

-According to police, the homeowner reported the burglary Saturday from the 3300 block of Carnes.
+According to police, the homeowner reported the burglary Saturday from the 3300 block of Carnes in Messick-Buntyn.

 Overnight, the suspects allegedly entered the home and stole two air conditioning units, lawn equipment and other property valued at $1,000.

-It appears they were also in the process of stealing the homeowner’s refrigerator when they noticed their Toyota Camry was stuck in the mud.
-The car, along with the refrigerator, was still in the homeowner’s backyard when police arrived the next day.
+It appears they were also in the process of stealing the homeowner's refrigerator when they noticed their Toyota Camry was stuck in the mud.

+The car, along with the refrigerator, was still in the homeowner's backyard when police arrived the next day.

 The other items were gone.